kingzamzon/docs/docs/resources/how-it-works.md

 - [01node](https://01node.com/?ref=spark.litprotocol.com)
 - [CMT Digital](https://cmt.digital/?ref=spark.litprotocol.com)

-### The Lit Protocol Token (LPX)
+### The Lit Protocol Token (LITKEY)

-The Lit Protocol token, LPX, will be used by node operators to meet their staking requirement, as well as a reward token to pay node operators for their service.
+The Lit Protocol token, LITKEY, will be used by node operators to meet their staking requirement, as well as a reward token to pay node operators for their service.
 Developers using Lit will also use the token to pay for transacting on the network.

 :::info
-The LPX token is NOT live, and currently a test token (testLPX) is being used for staking and payment.
-The official LPX token will be released when the v1 network launches later this year.
+The LITKEY token is NOT live, and currently a test token (tstLPX) is being used for staking and payment.
+The official LITKEY token will be released when the v1 network launches later this year.
 You can subscribe to updates [here](https://spark.litprotocol.com/).

-If you're a developer building on Lit, test tokens can be claimed from the [verified faucet](https://faucet.litprotocol.com/).
+If you're a developer building on Lit, test tokens can be claimed from the [verified faucet](https://chronicle-vesuvius-faucet.getlit.dev/).
 :::